IBM/kif/docs/index.md

 ## Features

-* KIF is an interface to query knowledge sources as if they were Wikidata.
+* KIF allows one to query knowledge sources as if they were Wikidata.

-* KIF queries are written as simple, high-level filters using entities of the [Wikidata data model](https://www.wikidata.org/wiki/Wikidata:Data_model), such as items, properties, quantities, snaks, etc.
+* KIF queries are written as simple, high-level filters using entities of the [Wikidata data model](https://www.wikidata.org/wiki/Wikidata:Data_model), such as items, properties, quantities, snaks, statements, etc.

 * KIF can be used to query Wikidata itself or other knowledge sources, provided proper mappings are given.

-* KIF comes with built-in mappings for [DBpedia](https://www.dbpedia.org/), [FactGrid](https://database.factgrid.de/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [UniProt](https://www.uniprot.org/), among others.
-New mappings can be added programmatically.
+* KIF comes with built-in mappings for [DBpedia](https://www.dbpedia.org/), [FactGrid](https://database.factgrid.de/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [UniProt](https://www.uniprot.org/), among others; new mappings can be added programmatically.

 * KIF has full support for [asyncio](https://docs.python.org/3/library/asyncio.html).
 KIF async API can be used run queries asynchronously, without blocking waiting on their results.

 ## Installation

-Install the KIF library:
+To install the KIF library, use:

 ```shell
 $ pip install kif-lib